Waziup/wazigate-ai-/README.md

 The models are trained with the COCO (Common Objects in Context) [1] dataset.
 It contains 80 classes, you can have a look on them [here](coco_tiny_yolov5/labelmap.txt "labelmap.txt").

-From now you can choose between two models for object detection.
+For now you can choose between two models for object detection.

 1. Mobile Net v1 (224x224) [2]
 2. Yolo Version 5s (320x320) [3]